 Each lender has multiple variations on refinancing offers: multiple years for repayment, fixed vs. variable, co-signed vs. non-co-signed.
 It’s important to shop around and do your homework before committing to a particular lender.”

 The purpose is to lower your interest rate, lower your monthly payment, or both.
 As with any private loan, the interest rate will be based on a variety of factors including your credit score, employment history, income, and educational background.

 Compare the pros and cons of refinancing your student loans to make a better decision.

-There is a third option for consolidation: a mixture of private and federal consolidation.
-Some borrowers consider doing both: consolidate the federal loan debt and refinance the private loan debt.
+You have a third consolidation option: a mixture of private and federal consolidation.
+Some borrowers consolidate their federal loan debt and refinance their private loan debt.